Ramsgate: Climate

 Ramsgate has an oceanic climate (Köppen climate classification Cfb) as is typical in the United Kingdom; the nearest Met Office weather station for which data is available is Manston Airport, about two miles west of the town centre.

 The highest temperature ever recorded is 34.6 °C (94.3 °F) in August 2003, though typically the warmest day of the year averages 28.5 °C (83.3 °F) and 8.8 days will record a temperature of 25.1 °C (77.2 °F) or above.

 The lowest recorded temperature is -14.5 °C (5.9 °F), in February 1986, though typically the coldest night of the year averages -6.2 °C (20.8 °F).

 A total of 21.4 days of the year should record an air frost.

 Rainfall averages around 600 mm per year, a figure similar to that for the driest parts of England.
 Over 1 mm of rain can be expected on 110.1 days.
-Averages refer to a mixture of the 1971-2000, 1981-2010 and 1991-2020 climate periods.
+Averages refer to a mixture of the 1971–2000, 1981–2010 and 1991–2020 climate periods.

 Being close to the coast, and in Southern England, sunshine compares favourably with most of the United Kingdom, at over 1800 hours a year.
 Only the Sussex coast tends to be notably sunnier, although much of the remainder of the south coast receives a similar amount of sunshine as Ramsgate.

 Governance

-Ramsgate is in the parliamentary constituency of Thanet South, which is represented by Conservative MP Craig Mackinlay.
-He won the seat in the 2015 general election, representing a Conservative hold after Laura Sandys won the seat for the Conservatives in the 2010 General Election.

-Before 6 May 2010, the MP for Ramsgate was Stephen Ladyman, a Labour minister; he was preceded by Jonathan Aitken.
+Ramsgate is in the parliamentary constituency of East Thanet, which is represented by Labour MP Polly Billington.
+She won the seat in the 2024 general election, representing a Labour win after Craig Mackinlay held the seat for the Conservatives in the 2015 General Election.
+Before 2015 the MP for Ramsgate was Conservative Laura Sandys.
+She was preceded by Stephen Ladyman, a Labour minister; he was preceded by Jonathan Aitken.

 Ramsgate was incorporated as a municipal borough in 1884.
 This was abolished in 1974, since when Ramsgate has been part of the Thanet local government district.
 The town is made up of seven electoral wards: Central Harbour, Cliffsend and Pegwell, Eastcliff, Nethercourt, Newington, Northwood, and Sir Moses Montefiore.
 These wards have seventeen of the fifty-six seats on the Thanet District Council; since the 2019 local elections eleven of those seats have been held by Labour, three by Thanet Independents, two by the Conservative Party and one by the Green Party.
 Currently the council is run by a Conservative minority.

 Following a successful campaign by local activist Gerry O'Donnell, a town council was established for Ramsgate in June 2009.
 The Town Mayor of Ramsgate is currently Councillor Raushan Ara.